Trump celebrates DeSantis' decision to drop out, ending a bitter feud that defined the 2024 campaign

 “I signed a pledge to support the Republican nominee, and I will honor that pledge,” he continued, before adding a dig at the remaining contender, Nikki Haley.
 DeSantis described the former U.N. ambassador and onetime South Carolina governor as a stand-in for “the old Republican guard of yesteryear, a repackaged form of warmed-over corporatism.”

-Trump seemed unbothered by DeSantis’ approach, striking a tone of camaraderie as fellow political combatants.
+Seemingly unbothered by DeSantis’ approach, Trump struck a tone of camaraderie as fellow political combatants.
 “I will tell you it’s not easy,” Trump said Sunday night in Rochester.
 “They think it’s easy doing this stuff, right?
 It’s not easy.”

+Then Trump quickly moved on to his typical rally speech, mixing freewheeling attacks on President Joe Biden, the political media, “the deep state” and “warmongers” in Washington, and the criminal justice that has indicted him four times, with 91 felony charges pending in multiple trials.

+He devoted more time to criticizing Haley than to praising DeSantis, casting her as a tool of the political establishment he has flouted.
+He made sweeping promises of peace and prosperity, pledging without offering any detailed plans that he would reverse inflation and end Russia’s war in Ukraine.
+And he repeated his lies that his defeat to Biden in 2020 was due to fraud.

+DeSantis joins other failed GOP hopefuls, including South Carolina Sen. Tim Scott and entrepreneur Vivek Ramaswamy, in endorsing the former president.
+Trump critics Chris Christie, the former New Jersey governor, and Asa Hutchinson, the former Arkansas governor, declined to endorse Trump after suspending their campaigns; Hutchinson endorsed Haley on Saturday.

 Brenda Moneypenny, a 64-year-old from Alton, waited in the cold for two hours to see Trump on Sunday night.
-She whipped out her driver’s license to prove her last name and explained she is a registered independent who often votes Republican.
-Moneypenny said she has considered Haley, especially because of the chance to elect the first woman to the presidency.
-But she never considered DeSantis.
+Moneypenny, who whipped out her driver’s license to prove her last name, said she has considered Haley, especially because of the chance to elect the first woman to the presidency.
+But the Republican-leaning independent said she never considered DeSantis.

 “Too flim-flamsy,” Moneypenny said of the governor.
 “He needs better campaign people.
 He doesn’t have anybody that’s doing him any favors right now.”